 As with weight loss, so with reading the Bible.

-Everything is harder on your own and therefore one of the chief benefits of using the RMM Bible Reading plan is the opportunity to take advantage of all of the associated groups and resources.
+Everything is harder on your own and therefore one of the chief benefits of using the RMM Bible Reading plan is the opportunity to take advantage of reading through the Bible together with your church.
+Join our Facebook Group to be a part of an online community for reminders, discussion, encouragement, accountability, and prayer!
+You can also join the plan on the Bible App.

 If you are interested, we would encourage you to also read along with D.A.
 Carson’s wonderful 2 volume devotional called “For The Love Of God,” which you can purchase on Amazon here: Vol. 1 & Vol. 2.
 In this wonderful resource Carson opens, explains and applies one of the daily readings in about 300-500 words.
 The resource has subsequently been turned into a daily blog which you can access and subscribe to here for free.